akmiller01/di_data_sci_test/readme.md

 1. If you extract this zip file, you will find a text file which represents the raw Creditor Reporting System data for 2010.
 How many rows have either a `LongDescription` or a `ShortDescription` that contains the word `"vaccine"`?
 2. What is the total US Dollar Deflated (`usd_disbursement_defl`) for flows from (`DonorName`) the US to (`RecipientName`) Uganda?

+## `test_data/dfid-ug.xml`

+1. How many children (IATI activities) does the root XML node have?
+2. What is the sum of the elements with the xpath `iati-activity/transaction/value`?